Change of Major Into or Within Engineering

 - For current engineering students you should already be enrolling in an Engineering Workload and most often will be enrolling in additional major courses.

-- This will be a firm requirement and failure to meet the listed GPA mark will result in a denial of your application.
+- This will be a firm requirement, and failure to meet the listed GPA mark will result in a denial of your application.

 - We’re primarily looking to see how you do in stem-specific coursework.
 We won’t factor courses outside of what’s listed within our chart.
 As an example, if you completed SCAND 40 and received an A, it won’t affect this GPA calculation.